Boonie Bears: To the Rescue: Plot

-On a stormy Night, thugs Maurice and Arnold crash their vehicle in a tree when monkey lord Tiki and his sidekick Babuu forced them to swerve off the road on the mountain, and a yellow suitcase slides out of the wreck.
+On a stormy Night, thugs Maurice and Arnold crash their car in a tree when monkey lord, Tiki and his servant, Babu forced them to swerve off the road on the mountain, and a yellow suitcase slides out of the wreck.
 Meanwhile, logger Vick put his new lumbering tools to test, spooking the Bear Brothers - Briar and Bramble - into pursuit, and successfully steal the tool crate from Vick.
 Maurice and Arnold scramble to recover the case, but are steamrolled by the bears who confuse them with Vick.
 With his tools destroyed by the bears as well, Vick ends up taking the other suitcase before savagely beating the criminals, believing they are the bears.
 Vick and the bears then return to their respective homes.

 On the next day, Vick discovers that a baby girl in a bear suit was inside instead of his tools.
 Noticing she was kidnapped from a police alert on TV, he set off to find the authorities and return her.
-The baby's interference causes Vick's pickup to behave erratically, alerting a police officer and getting the truck stuck.
-After freeing his vehicle with a scarecrow and securing her with tape, he was mistaken as the culprit by the officer pursuing him.
-Attempting to explain his circumstances and cut off the tape, the baby bites Vick, who inadvertently launches his knife into the officer.
-Now a wanted criminal, Vick barely escapes pursuit in his slightly crippled vehicle.
+The baby's interference causes Vick's pickup to behave erratically, alerting a police officer and getting his truck stuck.
+After freeing his truck with a scarecrow and securing her with tape, he was mistaken as the culprit by the officer pursuing him.
+Attempting to explain his circumstances and cut off the tape, the baby bites Vick, causing him to inadvertently launches his knife into the officer who thinks Vick is a murderer.
+Now a wanted criminal, Vick barely escapes pursuit in his slightly crippled truck.

-Enraged by the trouble she warranted, Vick seals his house and angrily scolds her for trashing his place.
+Enraged by the trouble, she warranted, Vick seals his house and angrily scolds her for trashing his place.
 Instead of silencing the baby, her cries penetrate the entire forest.
 He later successfully pacifies her with a water gun, and learns her nickname "Lola" while washing her suit.
 Gradually, he becomes a fatherly figure to her.
 On a bicycle, Vick sets off to procure supplies for Lola when they are running short, only to be arrested by the officer.
 Maurice and Arnold happen to be illegally attaching missing person posters nearby in an effort to find Lola.
 Stopping to warn them, the officer is knocked out by the duo and they steal his patrol car.
 In the ensuing scuffle, Vick sneaks away undetected.

 Suspecting Vick in possession of threatening gizmos, Briar invades Vick's house with Bramble, but the mission goes off-course when Bramble insists on acquiring food instead.
 While they empty Vick's stash, Lola almost reveals herself to Briar, who was jump-scared several times, unable to determine the cause nor convince Bramble.
 Lola sneaks into Bramble's bag and the brothers depart.
-At their treehouse, after Bramble almost mistakes her for an apple, the bears were confused and terrified by her appearance, having almost zero contact with humans other than Vick.
+At their cave, after Bramble almost mistakes her for an apple, the bears were confused and terrified by her appearance, having almost zero contact with humans other than Vick.
 They warm up to each other quickly and begin to hang out.